Credit Card Payoff Calculator

 What matters most:

 The payment needs to reduce the balance fast enough to justify the timeline and interest cost.
-A result can look acceptable month to month, but the real test is whether enough money reaches principal after interest is covered.
+A result can look acceptable month to month, but what matters is whether enough money reaches principal after interest is covered.

 • Payment size: a larger payment applies more money to the principal after interest is covered.